 How Are IADLs Supported?

-It is possible for a senior to need assistance in only some areas, but still be capable of handling their own self-care.
-A geriatric care manager, primary care physician or occupational therapist can provide a functional assessment to determine the amount and type of help a senior requires as well as what a care plan should entail.
+It is possible for a senior to need assistance with only a few IADLs and still be capable of handling their own self-care.
+A geriatric care manager, primary care physician or occupational therapist can conduct a functional assessment to determine the amount and type of help a senior requires as well as what their care plan should entail.
+A comprehensive geriatric assessment is often conducted to assess proficiency in both ADLs and IADLs, lifestyle factors and physical and mental health to get a complete picture of a senior’s circumstances and needs.

-Hiring in-home care to support IADLs allows for valuable assistance with identified needs, plus the added benefit of companionship and meaningful social interaction for the senior.
-In the home care industry, when one receives assistance with IADLs, it is often referred to as homemaker services or companion care.
+If a senior does not require assistance with personal care (ADLs), both family caregivers and formal caregivers hired through an in-home care company can easily support IADLs.
+In addition to providing valuable assistance with identified needs, seniors also benefit from companionship and meaningful social interaction with professional caregivers.
+In the home care industry, when an elder receives assistance with IADLs, it is often referred to as “homemaker services” or “companion care.”

-For this reason, home care services to support a senior’s IADLs are paid for out of pocket.
-In some cases, limited IADL assistance may be covered if the client also requires significant help with ADLs and/or medically necessary skilled nursing care provided in the home.
+Because assistance with IADLs is not considered “skilled care,” this kind of home care service is paid for out of pocket.
+In some cases, limited IADL assistance may be covered by Medicare if a senior also requires short-term help with ADLs and medically necessary skilled nursing care provided in the home.